-Beckó (Beckov, Beckow) castle is a gem of the Hungarian medieval history, it is located in the historical Upper lands/Horná Zem/Felvidék, it is in Slovakia.
+Beckó (Beckov, Beckow) castle is a gem of Hungarian medieval history and a precious stone of Slovakia in our days as it is located in the historical Upper lands/Horná Zem/Felvidék.
+Both nations can be equally proud of it.
 The castle is on the left bank of the River Vág.
 It is also called Bolondóc or Stribor castle and it was there in the 12th-century already.
 There are several legends of this castle about the cruel Lord Stibor and his death.

 Beckó is said to have been a headquarters of the local Comes of the Hungarian king, it was first mentioned in the Chronicle of Anonymus after 1205.
 As the fort stands on a 245-high-rock, the garrison was able to defend it successfully against the Mongols in 1241.
 Similarly to other fortifications of the northern lands of medieval Hungary, Beckó was also taken by the powerful oligarch called Csák Máté at the beginning of the 14th century.
 These castles and lands were returned to the king, Károly Róbert only in 1321.